jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/Single-end-read.md

 ## Paired-End Read

-Paired-end sequencing generates reads from both ends of the fragment.
+Paired-end (PE) sequencing generates reads from both ends of the fragment.
 The sequence first carried out from 5' prime to 3' prime direction, after turn around chemistry, it the sequence from 3' prime to 5' prime direction.
 Two reads are read towards the middle of the insert.
 Read 1 and read 2 normally are the same length.
 Paired-end sequencing provides more information about the sequence and allows for the detection of structural variations in the genome.

 ![Paired-End Read](https://jl19.github.io/BASH_Training_Course_2023/Docs/assets/Paired-End-Read.jpg)